 12 Cup Muffin Pan

 The classic muffin pan is one I heavily rely on but if you are moving to a new home, or you’re a beginner in baking you may not have one.
 The equivalent pans won’t allow you to make individual muffins, but you can use them for the same amount of batter to make a cake, or a loaf.
+We use our muffin pan for the Baked Eggs in a Muffin Tin, Salsa Scrambled Eggs Muffin Cups, Ham and Egg Cups and Hash brown Quiche Cups.

 8″ Round Cake Pan

 An 8″ round cake pan can hold about four cups of batter so if your recipe makes 8 cups of batter you can simply divide it and pour it into two cake pans.
 You can use the same amount of batter in an 8″ springform pan, or to make 12-16 cupcakes.
+Always double check on How Long Does Cake Last in the Fridge?

 9″ Loaf Pan